auraphp/Aura.Di/README.md

 The Aura DI package provides a dependency injection container system with the following features:

-- native support for constructor-based injection
+- native support for constructor- and setter-based injection

 - lazy-loading of services

-- programmatic support for setter-based and interface-based injection

-- inheritable class configuration
+- inheritable configuration of setters and constructor params

 When combined with factory classes, you can completely separate object configuration, object construction, and object usage, allowing for great flexibility and increased testability.